MineWarz/AK-Legislature/Statutes/Mediation.md

 * Arguing (e.g. persistently ignoring or dismissing other participants' views, constantly pushing one’s agenda, using fallacious arguments such as mistaken beliefs as facts, or becoming accusatory towards those with opposing views).
 * Malicious False Accusations or Inflammatory Finger Pointing.

-If you are unsure of whether the behaviour is considered to be ‘unsavoury’, please see ‘Article 1, Section II - Negative Impact’.
+If you are unsure of whether the behaviour is considered to be ‘unsavoury’, please see ‘Article 1, *Section II - Negative Impact*’.

 ### Section II - Negative Impact